embl-cba/cats/README.md

 	- Fiji5: Click on the duplicated result image and [File > Save]

 3. Imaris: [Edit > Add channels]: load classification result tif stack
+	- Please make sure that there is no other data than the classification data in the same folder, as this will tend to confuse Imaris!

 4. Imaris: For each class do the following:
 	- [Add new Surfaces]